louis030195/LearnToDrive/README.md

 Machine learning game using Unity ML agents (tensorflow).
 The aim is to make the car learn to drive without hitting walls

+It's a sort of self driving car simulator, only using "sensors" for driving, real car use also computer vision with cameras (see improvement ideas)

 ## Inputs variable
 x value of relative position between point to reach and agent<br/>
 z value of relative position between point to reach and agent<br/>